ovinc/oclock/README.md

 countdown(s=5)        # exactly the same as above
 ```

-When countdown is finished, 'Done' is displayed for 5 seconds in the GUI while the console displays *Countdown finished* and emits a sound 5 times in a row.
+When countdown is finished, 'Done' is displayed for 5 seconds in the GUI while the console displays *Countdown finished* and emits a sound (if available) 5 times in a row.
 Then the time passed since the end of countdown is displayed as a negative value in red.
 The program stops when the GUI window is closed.

 ## Parse time